 In spring, steelhead trout move upstream to spawn.
 Rivers and streams are full of life.
 We should fish in places where they gather, like the ends of pools and riffles.

 Using bright beads and flies works well.
 They look like eggs and attract steelhead.
+Try Orange Blaze or Fluorescent Pink soft beads.

 Summer Fishing Tactics